-- 1. Qualitative Standard All financial aid recipients must maintain a minimum cumulative grade point average (GPA) of 2.00 at the end of each semester. - 2.
+- 1. Qualitative Standard The minimum cumulative grade point average (GPA) requirement a student must maintain to receive and/or continue receiving financial aid assistance is 2.0 - 2.
 Quantitative Standard Students must make progress toward their degree or diploma by successfully completing a minimum percentage of coursework attempted.
-Students must maintain the proper pace of progression to ensure that they complete a degree program within the maximum timeframe.
-Successful completion is defined as completion of at least 67% of the total hours attempted with a grade of A, B, C, or D. The pace of progression toward a degree is measured by dividing the cumulative hours the student has completed by the cumulative hours the student has attempted.
-Courses resulting in final grades of F, I, U, X, W, WP, WF, and NF are not considered as successfully completed.
+Successful completion is defined as completion of at least 67% of the total hours attempted.
+The pace of progression toward a degree is measured by dividing the cumulative hours the student has completed by the cumulative hours the student has attempted.
+Courses resulting in final grades of F, I, IE. U, X, W, WP, WE and WF are not considered as successfully completed.
 All courses taken for credit in which a student is enrolled after the official tuition refund period has ended are counted as attempted hours and are shown on the academic transcript.
-Courses resulting in final grades of AU, AP, AR, MT, and NA are not considered as attempted or earned hours. - 3.
-Maximum Timeframe Students must complete their educational program of study in a timeframe not to exceed 150% of the published length of program for full-time students.
-This will be measured in credit hours attempted (e.g., if the academic program length requires 65 credit hours to graduate, the maximum time frame or pace of progression cannot exceed 98 credit hours attempted).
+Courses resulting in final grades of AU, AP, AR, SR and NA are not considered as attempted or earned hours. - 3.
+Quantative Standard Maximum Timeframe Students must complete their educational program of study in a timeframe not to exceed 150% of the published length of program.
+This will be measured in credit hours attempted (e.g., if the academic program length requires 65 credit hours to graduate, the maximum time frame or pace of progression cannot exceed 97 credit hours attempted).
 All hours attempted at Richmond Community College and hours transferred from other post secondary institutions, regardless of when they were attempted, are counted toward the maximum timeframe for program completion.
 An additional 30 credit hours may be allowed for required remedial coursework.

-Eligibility Status
+C. Eligibility Status

-Satisfactory: Satisfactory status is achieved when the student's cumulative GPA is a 2.00 or higher, the cumulative completion rate of courses is 67% of his attempted credit hours at the end of each semester, and the credit hours attempted by the student do not exceed 150% of the published length of the program for a full-time student.
+Satisfactory: Satisfactory status is achieved when the student's cumulative GPA is a 2.00 or higher, the cumulative completion rate of courses is 67% of his attempted credit hours at the end of each semester, and the credit hours attempted by the student do not exceed 150% of the published length of the program.

-Warning : A student whose cumulative grade point average is below 2.00 and/or has not completed 67% of his cumulative attempted credit hours will be placed on financial aid warning for the following semester.
-A warning period allows the student to receive financial aid for one semester even though the student does not meet all of the requirements.
-At the end of the warning period, if the student meets all of the Satisfactory Academic Progress requirements, he remains eligible for continued financial aid.
+Warning: A student whose cumulative grade point average is below 2.00 and/or has not completed 67% of his cumulative attempted credit hours will be placed on financial aid warning the following semester of enrollment.
+A warning period allows a student to receive financial aid for one semester even though the student does not meet all of the requirements.
+At the end of the warning period, if the student meets all of the Satisfactory Academic Progress requirements, the student remains eligible for financial aid.

-Termination: At the conclusion of the warning period, if a student's cumulative grade point average is below a 2.00 GPA and/or the student's cumulative completion rate of courses is below the required 67% completion of attempted credit hours, the student's financial aid will be terminated.
-Also, students who have attempted the maximum allowable credit hours for their program will have their financial aid terminated.
+Termination: At the conclusion of the warning period, if a student's cumulative grade point average is below a 2.00 GPA and/or the student's cumulative completion rate is below the required 67% completion of attempted credit hours, the student's financial aid will be terminated.
+Also, students who cannot complete their program of study by the 150% maximum timeframe will have their financial aid terminated.

 Probation: Students who have had their financial aid terminated because they did not make satisfactory academic progress have the right to an appeal.
-The appeal procedures are outlined below.
-Students whose appeals have been approved will be placed on financial aid probation for one semester.
+Students whose appeals have been approved will be placed on financial aid probation for the next semester of enrollment.
+While on probation, the student must earn a minimum 2.0 GPA and earn passing credits in 100% of the attempted classes.
 Their academic progress will be reevaluated at the end of that semester.
 Students who meet the satisfactory academic progress guidelines will be re-instated.
-Those who do meet the standards will have their aid terminated.
-Students may file another appeal if they feel there are mitigating circumstances which hindered their progress.
-Federal regulations do not provide (allow) for a second appeal that immediately follows a previous probation period.
-While a student may, over the course of an entire academic career, repeat the financial aid probation period, two such periods cannot be consecutive without an intervening period where the student makes Satisfactory Academic Progress (SAP).
+Those who do not meet the standards will have their aid terminated.